NestorToscano/nestortoscano.com/README.md

   - `ns1.nestortoscano.com → <159.89.80.36>`
   - `ns2.nestortoscano.com → <167.172.0.13>` (necessary to create a reserved IP)
 - Configured glue records and pointed the domain to these nameservers at the registrar.
-- On the Pi, I left the default nameservers and simply configured the glue records to the public IP address (@ and www)
+- On the Pi, I left the default nameservers and simply configured the glue records to the pi's public IP address (@ and www)

 ### 3. BIND9 DNS Server Configuration
 - Installed BIND9 on Ubuntu VPS.